QubeX2/asp-formatter/README.md

 ## Background

-For a project I'm working on I needed a quick way to format left justified readable code in ASP.
+For a project I'm working on I needed a quick way to format left justified unreadable ASP code.
 So I made this extension for that.

 ## Features